 4.1.
-The Council could choose not to prepare an SPD on housing.
+The council could choose not to prepare an SPD on biodiversity.
 Any relevant planning application would continue to be assessed against existing planning policies.
-However, this would not allow the council to provide additional practical guidance to support the delivery of homes in the borough.
+However, this would not allow the council to provide additional practical guidance to support the delivery and management of habitats in a consistent way that gives certainty to applicants and decision makers.